credativ/vali/tools/lambda-valitail/README.md

 ```

 ## Limitations
-- Error handling: If promtail is unresponsive, `lambda-promtail` will drop logs after `retry_count`, which defaults to 2.
+- Error handling: If valitail is unresponsive, `lambda-valitail` will drop logs after `retry_count`, which defaults to 2.
 - AWS does not support passing log lines over 256kb to lambdas.